 Microsoft support policy for 4K sector hard drives in Windows

-This article describes the support information for the large-sector (4K) drives when they are used with Windows and other Microsoft products.
+This article describes the support information for the large-sector (4K) drives when they're used with Windows and other Microsoft products.

 Original KB number: 2510009

-This article describes the current Microsoft support policy for these new drive types in Windows operating systems.
-Applications and hardware devices may have reliability and performance issues when they are connected to these new kinds of drives.
+This article describes the current Microsoft support policy for these new drive types in Windows.
+Applications and hardware devices may have reliability and performance issues when they're connected to these new kinds of drives.
 Contact your application and hardware vendors about their support policies for these new drive types.

-There are three drive types that we will discuss here.
-Because Microsoft support policy differs for each, you should verify the drive type that you have installed before you read any further.
+There are three drive types that we'll discuss here.
+Because Microsoft support policy differs for each, you should verify the drive type that you've installed before you read any further.

 |Common Names||Reported Logical Sector Size||Reported Physical Sector Size||Windows Version with Support|